Epictetus/feedback/README.markdown

 # Feedback

-A Rails 3 engine which adds full-stack user feedback to your application.
+Add commenting, reviewing, rating and liking features to your Rails 3 app with the Feedback engine.
+Inspired by Devise, Drupal, Refinery CMS and Joomla, this Rails engine is one in a series designed to address very common high-level use cases.

 ## <a name="features"></a>Features